Adam-S-Amir/MagnusWare/README.md

 # MagnusWare Dev Channel

 MagnusWare, formerly known as MagnusSoft, is an operating system created primarily for the purpose of testing and developing a desktop environment.
-My inspiration for delving into OS development as a potential career came from reading Andrew S. Tanenbaum's 'Modern Operating Systems' and 'Distributed Operating Systems.
+My inspiration for delving into OS development as a potential career came from reading Andrew S. Tanenbaum's "Modern Operating Systems" and "Distributed Operating Systems".

 ## Authors